CYZeusX/Tetris/README.md

 ### Purpose
-    it is totally for personal uses
+    it is totally for personal uses,
+    and making it as perfect as possible AT ALL COST

     Q&A: Why not just download one on app store?
          - Because I have high demand.